LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/diagnosing-error-messages.rst

 Diagnosing Error Messages
 ===========================

-Errors,  *always* produce error messages.
+Errors *always* produce error messages.
 Reading and understanding error messages is a crucial first step in fixing these types of bugs.